minin43/TTT-Custom-Roles/CONVARS.md

 ttt_parasite_respawn_health                    100     // The health on which the parasite respawns ttt_parasite_respawn_limit                     0       // The amount of times a parasite can respawn.
-Set to 0 to have no limit ttt_parasite_announce_infection                0       // Whether players are notified immediately when they are infected with the parasite ttt_parasite_cure_mode                         2       // How to handle using a parasite cure on someone who is not infected.
-0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_parasite_cure_time                         3       // The amount of time (in seconds) the parasite cure takes to use ttt_parasite_infection_saves_lover             1       // Whether the parasite's lover should survive if the parasite is infecting a player ttt_parasite_killer_smoke                      0       // Whether to show smoke on the player who killed the parasite ttt_parasite_killer_footstep_time              0       // The amount of time a parasite's killer's footsteps should show before fading.
+Set to 0 to have no limit ttt_parasite_announce_infection                0       // Whether players are notified immediately when they are infected with the parasite ttt_parasite_infection_saves_lover             1       // Whether the parasite's lover should survive if the parasite is infecting a player ttt_parasite_killer_smoke                      0       // Whether to show smoke on the player who killed the parasite ttt_parasite_killer_footstep_time              0       // The amount of time a parasite's killer's footsteps should show before fading.
 Set to 0 to disable